BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_02.md

 On the left, past a rock smash, is *TM121 Fire Spin*.

 Once you cross the bridge to the right, prepare for battle and talk to the robotic looking thing.
-It will challenge you and has a Shadow **Ponyta!**
+It will challenge you and has a Shadow **Ponyta**!

 Head through the door, pick up a hidden *Full Heal* in the barrel to the right, and battle the Xen Grunts.
-The second grunt will have a Shadow **Vanillite.** The third has a Shadow **Bonsly.** Defeat SEC and his Flareon, then pick up the *Red Shard* hidden in the barrel to the right.
+The second grunt will have a Shadow **Vanillite**.
+The third has a Shadow **Bonsly**.
+Defeat SEC and his Flareon, then pick up the *Red Shard* hidden in the barrel to the right.

 If you head to the right, grab the *Ultra Ball* in the left side of the machine as you go.
 The bottom left of the four barrels contains a *Reverse Candy*.
-Down from here, you can grab *TM43 Flame Charge.* Observe the passwords written all over the walls in this floor.
+Down from here, you can grab *TM43 Flame Charge*.
+Observe the passwords written all over the walls in this floor.
 There is a *Synthetic Seed* as well as a *Fire Stone* if you follow the path to the right.
 Right now, this will evolve Pansear.

 SEC will require you to input a password to move on.
 The passwords are, in order, BEAUTY, IDOL, SHADOW.
-Talk to it a few more times and it will challenge you with a Shadow **Quagsire.**
+Talk to it a few more times and it will challenge you with a Shadow **Quagsire**.

 Once you're ready, go up the elevator and head towards Madelis' Palace.
 Go inside when you get the chance to, and you'll team up with Keta.

 Head into the left room.
 Grab the *Hyper Potion* on the left and *Revive* up above.
-At the top of the room, grab the *Yellow Key.*
+At the top of the room, grab the *Yellow Key*.

 Head back out and go into the right room.
 Talk to Sharon to get the *Green Key* and grab the *Fresh Water* in the top right.
-Talk to **Mime Jr.** in the top right to take it with you.
+Talk to **Mime Jr**. in the top right to take it with you.

 Go back and enter the top left room.
-Grab the *Red Key.*
+Grab the *Red Key*.

 Finally, enter the top right room.
-Make sure you grab the *Up-Grade, Dusk Ball* and the *Blue Key.*
+Make sure you grab the *Up-Grade, Dusk Ball* and the *Blue Key*.

 Head back out into the foyer and insert each key into the keyholes on the walls.